mausworks/tyin/README.md

 ## Project philosophy

 These are the three tenets that allow for Tyin to be a feature-complete state management solution in just a few bytes!

 ### 1. Modularity

 Tyin doesn't come with a single entry point—that's intentional!

 It instead ships a couple of highly stand-alone modules, so that the user can import only the functionality that they need.

 ### 2. Genericism

-Tyin exposes generic APIs that aim to maximize ergonomics and bundle size.
+Tyin exposes generic APIs that aim to maximize ergonomics and minimize bundle size.
 Generic APIs facilitate code reuse, leading to synergies in consuming applications.

 For example: There is no `ObjectAPI.setKey(key, value)` function, because `ObjectAPI.patch({ [key]: value })` covers that need and a lot of other needs, simply by providing a generic API.
 This API is powerful enough to receive aggressive reuse in the consuming app; leading to an even smaller bundle size overall.